Tec4Sho/check-file-action/README.md

 #### Clang-tidy Info :

 - When checking `c, h` family types listed above if error is found. clang-tidy will try to fix them if `filefix: true`.
-Afterwards cppcheck will check again for errors if `recheck: true`.
-If errors are repaired locally.
-Setting `update: true` will update your remote repo files after repairing any files locally.
+Afterwards cppcheck will check again for errors if `recheck: true`. ***If `errors` are repaired locally, setting `update: true` will update your remote repo files also***.

   - clang-tidy link:
 https://clang.llvm.org/extra/clang-tidy/